-Years ago my son’s friend was at our home hanging out with the kids.
-This kid may have been in 6th or 7th grade and he said something referring to dinner that struck me as odd.
-So I asked him a couple more questions and I realized that he was quite hungry.
-I asked him if he’d had anything to eat that day and he said that his dad didn’t have any money and there was nothing to eat in their house.
+Years ago my son’s friend was at our home hanging out.
+This kid may have been in 6th or 7th grade, and he said something referring to dinner that struck me as odd.
+So I asked him a couple more questions before I realized that he was quite hungry.
+I asked him if he’d had anything to eat that day, and he said that his dad didn’t have any money and there was nothing to eat in their house.

-Then he said: “It’s okay, my brother and I drink sugar water so we’re not hungry.”
+Then he said, “It’s OK.
+My brother and I drink sugar water, so we’re not hungry.”

-Aside from all of the many reasons that fruit and vegetable gardening is so good for us, personally, is the fact that we’re capable of sharing the bounty with others.
-Which is also very good for us.
+Aside from the many reasons that fruit and vegetable gardening is so good for us personally, we’re also capable of sharing the bounty with others—which is also very good for us.

-Most of the gardeners that I know experience at least some over abundance when it comes to our gardens and may find it challenging to put it all to good use.
-Sharing vegetable and other produce with the community is an eye-opening experience for the whole family.
+Most of the gardeners that I know experience at least some overabundance when it comes to their gardens and may find it challenging to put it all to good use.
+Sharing vegetables and other produce with the community is an eye-opening experience for the whole family.

-Fresh food can be offered to extended family, friends, co-workers and neighbors.
-But, beyond the obvious, millions of Americans are going hungry on a daily basis in our own neighborhoods.
+Fresh food can be offered to extended family, friends, co-workers, and neighbors.
+But beyond the obvious, millions of Americans are going hungry on a daily basis in our own neighborhoods.
 Don’t believe me?
-Call a food pantry near you and ask for numbers or call the school district because they can tell you how many kids in your area eat only one meal a day—the one they get at school.
+Call a food pantry near you and ask for numbers, or ask the school district to tell you how many kids in your area eat only one meal a day—the one they get at school.

 Where to Bring Extra Produce (or Any Other Food)

-- Plant a Row for the Hungry ~ This is a wonderfully simple, yet effective food program and I hope you’ll check it out.
-The Garden Writers Association Foundation has a program called, “Plant a Row for the Hungry”.
+- Plant a row for the hungry.
+This is a wonderfully simple yet effective food program, and I hope you’ll check it out.
+The Garden Writers Association Foundation has a program called, “Plant a Row for the Hungry.”
 This program has already supplied over 14 million pounds of produce to those in need throughout the United States and Canada.
 Guess how they did that?
 Yup, one gardener at a time.
 Look them up and find a PAR campaign in your area.
-All you do is plant one row of veggies that’s specifically for sharing with a food panty, etc. If you’re interested in starting a Plant a Row for the Hungry campaign in you area, please contact the Garden Writers Association Foundation.
+All you do is plant one row of veggies that’s specifically for sharing with a food panty.
+If you’re interested in starting a Plant a Row for the Hungry campaign in you area, please contact the Garden Writers Association Foundation.